awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-drift.md

    26. }
    ```

-1. When the stack set drift detection operation is complete, use the `describe-stack-set`, `list-stackinstances`, and `describe-stack-instance` commands to review the results\.
+1. When the stack set drift detection operation is complete, use the `describe-stack-set`, `list-stack-instances`, `describe-stack-instance`, and `list-stack-instance-resource-drifts` commands to review the results\.

    The `describe-stack-set` command includes the same detailed drift information returned by the `describe-stack-set-operation` command\.